kaazing/gateway/doc/security/c_aaa_kerberos.md

 The connection from the browser to the KDC uses TCP, not HTTP, although some Kerberos systems also support UDP.
 The client program runs on a machine that is logged on to a network (for example, a desktop computer logged in on a Windows domain) and has network access to the KDC.

 The Simple and Protected GSSAPI Negotiation Mechanism (SPNEGO) provides a web-based way to supply an encrypted ticket to a web server.
 Internet Explorer, Mozilla Firefox, and Google Chrome support SPNEGO-based Kerberos V5 credential negotiation.
-In addition, ${gateway.name.long} provides an implementation of Kerberos over WebSocket that enables you to extend Kerberos-based authentication over the web using the default web ports 80 and 443.
+In addition, KAAZING Gateway provides an implementation of Kerberos over WebSocket that enables you to extend Kerberos-based authentication over the web using the default web ports 80 and 443.

 ### <a name="gssapimech"></a>How does Kerberos SPNEGO GSS-API work?

-Consider a scenario where you have Kerberos in your environment and want to configure ${gateway.name.short}'s security to use Kerberos.
+Consider a scenario where you have Kerberos in your environment and want to configure KAAZING Gateway's security to use Kerberos.
 In this scenario, suppose a web browser or client requests an access-protected document from the web server using a GET method request.
 The URI of the document is `http://www.example.com/dir/index.html`, and the browser sends the following request:

 GET dir/index.md

-No authorization header is sent the first time the browser requests the document, and ${gateway.name.short} responds with an error saying that the browser could not authenticate, for example:
+No authorization header is sent the first time the browser requests the document, and KAAZING Gateway responds with an error saying that the browser could not authenticate, for example:

 HTTP/1.1 401 Unauthorized
  WWW-Authenticate: Negotiate

 The browser then uses the SPNEGO GSS-API to obtain the user credentials using the SPNEGO GSS-API mechanism.
-The KDC generates the service ticket (or `gssapi-data`) to be sent by the browser to ${the.gateway} with a new request, including an authorization header.
+The KDC generates the service ticket (or `gssapi-data`) to be sent by the browser to the Gateway with a new request, including an authorization header.
 For example:

 GET dir/index.md
  Authorization: Negotiate a87421000492aa874209af8bc028

-${the.gateway.cap} decodes the `gssapi-data` and passes this information to the SPNEGO GSS-API mechanism to validate the ticket granted.
+The Gateway decodes the `gssapi-data` and passes this information to the SPNEGO GSS-API mechanism to validate the ticket granted.
 When the ticket is validated, the user is allowed access, otherwise the user is challenged again.

-For information on how to using ${the.gateway} and Kerberos, see [Using Kerberos V5 Network Authentication with ${the.gateway}](u_krb_config_kerberos.md).
+For information on how to using the Gateway and Kerberos, see [Using Kerberos V5 Network Authentication with the Gateway](u_krb_config_kerberos.md).

 <a name="seealso"></a>See Also
 ------------------------------